-- Discuss with your child what sort of company or organisation they would like to spend their Work Experience week.
+• Discuss with your child what sort of company or organisation they would like to spend their Work Experience week.
 Do they have a chosen career in mind or would you just like them to gain an insight into a working environment?
 What are their strengths?
 Are they good at writing, drawing, practical skills, I.C.T.?
 Are they a good organiser?
 What are their interests?
 Health & Beauty?
 Cars?
 Art?
 Computers?
 Sport?
+Music?
+T

-Music? - Try and help them find contact details on relevant companies e.g. search on the Internet, look in a business directory like Thompson's, or a local paper, look at retailers in local shopping areas. - Help them to contact prospective employers either in person, by phone, email, or letter. - It is best to contact several companies to widen their options. - Once they have successfully secured a placement ensure that the WEX Placement and Health Declaration forms are completed in full and returned to the their form tutor as soon as possible.
+- Try and help them find contact details on relevant companies e.g. search on the Internet, look in a business directory like Thompson's, or a local paper, look at retailers in local shopping areas. - Help them to contact prospective employers either in person, by phone, email, or letter. - It is best to contact several companies to widen their options. - Once they have successfully secured a placement ensure that the WEX forms are completed in full on Unifrog.